Jets finally land Aaron Rodgers in trade with Packers

 The team and their supporters had been waiting on pins and needles for the past few weeks.

-The Jets brass flew out to Malibu several weeks ago for a recruiting visit with Rodgers, and whatever they said about playing in New York worked as he later announced on the "Pat McAfee Show" on YouTube that his intention was to play for the Jets in 2023.
+The Jets brass flew out to Malibu several weeks ago for a recruiting visit with Rodgers, and whatever they said about playing in New York worked as Rodgers announced on the "Pat McAfee Show" on YouTube on March 15 his intention to play for the Jets in 2023.

 READ MORE: Aaron Rodgers says his intention is to play for the Jets